beatrice-erikson/blokus/README.md

 Change to pieces of size [#]: #

-Resign/declare no moves remaining: escape
+Resign/declare no moves remaining: escape twice in a row